-- skills of application, interpretation and analysis of geographical information, for example:

-- topographical mapstables of data
+- skills of application, interpretation and analysis of geographical information, for example: - topographical mapsother mapswritten material - diagrams photographs and pictorial material - graphs - application of graphical and other techniques.

-- other mapswritten material

-- diagrams

-photographs and pictorial material

-- graphs

-- application of graphical and other techniques.

 Candidates do not need any place-specific knowledge to answer questions in Paper 2.
 Questions that require knowledge and understanding (AO1) will be based on topics from the three themes (see section 3).